SocketDotTech/socket-docs/docs/api.md

 }
 ```

-Note: If the on-chain contracts are deployed using an app deployer, they will already have a forwarder contract.
-However, suppose you wish to use a contract already deployed on-chain, for example, UniswapFactory.
+Note: If the onchain contracts are deployed using an AppGateway, they will already have a forwarder contract.
+However, suppose you wish to use a contract already deployed onchain, for example, UniswapFactory.
 In that case, you will get `isDeployed` as false, and you can deploy it using \<insert forwarder deployment doc link here\> and then start using it.

 ### `Tx Details`